niklasbuschmann/contrast/_posts/2023-01-04-otel-demo-puml.md

 ### 121 mapping with no layout change

-The first step is to create the same ammount of boxes we have for the orginal diagram and colorin
+The first step is to create the same amount of boxes we have for the original diagram and coloring

 <details>
 <summary>Code snipped</summary>